nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_investigation.md

 > :warning: Avoid using spaces in the identifier.
 Use underscores and capital letters instead.

-> Suggestion: Use your ARC name (without spaces) as your temporary identifier.
+> :bulb: Suggestion: Use your ARC name (without spaces) as your temporary identifier.

 | Field                   | Description                                                          | Input                                                                                                                 |
 |-------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|